-- New 345 kV transmission line from Coleson Cove, NB to Salisbury, NB - New 345 kV transmission line from Salisbury NB to Memramcook, NB - New 345 kV transmission line from Memramcook, NB to Onslow NS - Switched capacitor banks in NB at Memramcook, Salisbury and Norton - Static Var Compensators (SVC) in NB at Salisbury and Memramcook
+- New 345 kV transmission line from Coleson Cove, NB to Salisbury, NB - New 345 kV transmission line from Salisbury NB to Memramcook, NB - New 345 kV transmission line from Memramcook, NB to Onslow NS - Switched capacitor banks in NB at Memramcook, Salisbury and Norton

-Once these upgrades are completed, the "Import Power Monitor" SPS may not be needed under normal system conditions.
-IR#369 could then operate without restrictions assuming that L-6513 is up-rated in 2015.
+• Static Var Compensators (SVC) in NB at Salisbury and Memramcook Once these upgrades are completed, the "Import Power Monitor" SPS will no longer be needed under normal system conditions.
+IR#371 can operate without any restrictions.